 Handling communication errors¶

 Your top-level code should be able to handle communication errors.
-This is typically done with try-except.
+Glitches in the serial communication might happen now and then.

 Instead of running:

 try: print(instrument.read_register(4143)) except IOError: print("Failed to read from instrument")